 The worst name for a band, ever

-Most folks (and far too many sommeliers) think heat is essential for perfectly ripe grapes, but it’s not.
+Most folks (and far too many sommeliers) think the heat is essential for perfectly ripe grapes, but it’s not.
 It’s temperate temperatures in the day, cold nights, and plenty of sunshine.
 75 and sunny will always beat out 90 and hazy for higher quality grapes.
 On average, Columbia Valley gets two hours of daily sunlight more than Napa Valley.
 The growing season is longer than Napa, too, which also is a boon for wine quality.

 Great Columbia Valley Wine Regions

 A few places to look out for

-The Columbia Valley winery region is divided into many smaller wine regions (AVAs or American Viticultural Areas is the important wine lingo).
-Some of the best wines are coming from these embeded AVAs.
+The Columbia Valley winery region is divided into many smaller wine regions (AVAs or American Viticultural Areas are the important wine lingo).
+Some of the best wines are coming from these embedded AVAs.
 I’ve listed a few to get you started on your wine adventures in the Pacific Northwest.

 Walla Walla Valley

 On the Oregon border, this is Greatness incarnate.
 Cabernet Sauvignon and Merlot impress.
 A few superb Syrahs, too.
 Considered the top Columbia Valley wine region for good reason.

 The Grenache from this region is hard to beat.
 Rhone-style blends are worth seeking out.

 Horse Heaven Hills

-Hate the name, love the wines.
+Hate the name; I love the wines.
 Cabernet Sauvignon and Merlot are royalty here.